 - How to create the soundscape for the introductions with neurones, synthesiser and voice-over?

-The Emotive VR experience consists of several elements: two introductions, calibration, opening credits, prologue, choice sequence, two 360 films, epilogue and end credits.
+The Freud experience consists of several elements: two introductions, calibration, opening credits, prologue, choice sequence, two 360 films, epilogue and end credits.
 I am usually very much aware of consistency of the mood and quality throughout art pieces.
 In this project the overall structure was formed quite late, so there was not really a possibility to intentionally develop a uniform sonic aura for the whole experience.
 However when the project started to get its structure I started to identify some consistency across the different elements.

 Music has a significant impact in creating the mood, and I am quite satisfied with the way the music in this project manages to enhance the overall contemplative and dismal atmosphere.
 The musical style also keeps rather consistent throughout the experience.
 The only exceptions are the introduction sequences with their background ambient synthesisers that are a lightyear apart from the musical universe of the rest of the experience.
 The reason for the use of the synth pads was to establish a neutral feeling around for the calibration process, almost a contrast to the actual story that is to follow.